-The District participates in Ohio SchoolComp, a Worker's Compensation Group Rating Program (GRP), an insurance purchasing pool sponsored by the Ohio School Board Association (OSBA) and the Ohio Association of School Business Officials' (OASBO) The GRP is intended to reduce premiums for the participants.
+The District participates in Ohio SchoolComp, a Worker's Compensation Group Rating Program (GRP), an insurance purchasing pool sponsored by the Ohio School Board Association (OSBA) and the Ohio Association of School Business Officials' (OASBO).
+The GRP is intended to reduce premiums for the participants.
 The workers' compensation experience of the participating school districts is calculated as one experience and a common premium rate is applied to all school districts in the GRP.
 Each participant pays its workers' compensation premium to the State based on the rate for the GRP rather than its individual rate.
-Participation in the GRP is limited to educational entities that can meet the GRP's selection criteria.
-Each participant must apply annually.
+Participant must apply annually.
 The GRP provides the participants with a centralized program for processing, analysis and management of worker's compensation claims and a risk management program to assist in developing safer work environments.
 Each participant must pay its premiums, enrollment or other fees, and perform its obligations in accordance with the terms of the agreement.
 CompManagement, Inc. provides administrative, cost control and actuarial services to the Plan.